RyanEubank/DatabaseProject/README.md

 JavaFX and Connector J are provided by default in the /lib folder in the project's root directory, but can be replaced with newer versions.

 ## Launching the program:
+The script launch.bat, found in the /script folder will automatically run the commands below to compile and launch the application.
 In the launch.bat file, be sure to edit the correct path to your javafx-sdk-19/lib folder and connectorj.jar if you are not using the libraries already provided.
 The code in the batch file can also be run directly in the command prompt from the root directory of the project.
 Navigate to the correct folder using the cd command, ex: $cd \<your local path\>/DatabaseProject.
 Run the following commands to compile and launch the program:
 ```
 set PATH_TO_FX=<your path to javafx>
 set PATH_TO_DRIVER=<your path to connectorj>